Snake worship: India

-At one time, there were many different renditions of the serpent cult located in India.
+At one time, there were many different renditions of the serpent cult located in India..
 In Northern India, a masculine version of the serpent named Rivaan, known as the "king of the serpents", was worshiped.
-Instead of the "king of the serpents", actual live snakes were worshiped in Southern India (Bhattacharyya 1965, p.
-1).
-The Manasa-cult in Bengal, India, however, was dedicated to the anthropomorphic serpent goddess, Manasa (Bhattacharyya 1965, p.
-1).
+Instead of the "king of the serpents", actual live snakes were worshiped in Southern India.
+The Manasa-cult in Bengal, India, however, was dedicated to the anthropomorphic serpent goddess, Manasa.